Holding your own with the challenging people in your life

 Amazing insight into the various personalities people have.
 Also seeing the intent that drives people’s difficult behaviour and how to deal with it has made it much easier for me to relate to such people.
 What I learned too is that I am also at times a difficult person.
 The biggest shift for me is realizing that the quality of the relationship I have with someone is my responsibility, so really I have to take ownership.
 I now feel bolder, more courageous and slightly less insecure facing people with authority.

-I signed up to the Dealing with Challenging People course as I’ve always had trouble dealing with difficult personality types, especially at work.
+I signed up to the Stand Up for Yourself course as I’ve always had trouble dealing with difficult personality types, especially at work.
 I have done other courses with Claire and I like the safe and comfortable atmosphere she creates.
 The course explored the main challenging personality types and what motivates people to behave that way.
-I came away understanding some of the difficult people in my life much better as well as how my own behaviour could at tines come across as difficult.
+I came away understanding some of the difficult people in my life much better as well as how my own behaviour could at times come across as difficult.

 I’d highly recommend this course to anyone who finds themselves replaying events with challenging people and thinking ‘I should have said this instead’.
 I am still using the tools I learnt in the course and I have felt a great improvement in many relationships.
 I’m getting better at handling difficult situations and people, asserting boundaries without feeling guilty.
 Most importantly I had a lot of fun and always looked forward to the session every week.